Atleta-network/atleta/README.md

 - RPC URL is __http://localhost:9944/__ (or change appropriately to where you deploy the node)

 ## ink!
 Smart Contracts development

-The project supports smart contract development using ink! for creating Substrate-based contracts.
-For detailed instructions and more information on ink!, please visit the [ink! documentation site](https://use.ink/).
+The project supports **ink!** smart contracts.
+For detailed instructions and more information on **ink!**, please visit the [ink! documentation site](https://use.ink/).

-Before starting with ink! contracts, please ensure that you develop them in a separate project/repository.
+Before starting with **ink!** contracts, please ensure that you develop them in a separate project/repository.

 ### Getting Started

-To begin developing ink! contracts, you must first install the necessary cargo plugin.
-Execute the following command to install it:
+To begin developing **ink!** contracts, you must first install the necessary cargo plugin:

 ```
 $ cargo install cargo-contract --force
 ```

-To generate an initial smart contract, execute the following commands:
+To generate an initial smart contract, execute the following command:

 ```
-$ cargo contract new <conract_name>
+$ cargo contract new <contract_name>
 ```

-To compile smart contract, run in the contract directory:
+To compile smart contract:

 ```
 $ cargo contract build --release
 ```

 ## Example 1: ERC20 Contract Deployment using EVM dispatchable